 Regardless of the method, it takes at least two weeks to process and then dry the beans before they are sent to a dry mill.
 Here any remaining parchment and skin is removed, before the resulting green beans, as they are known, are graded and sorted.

-They’re now ready for roasting, which produces the familiar brown beans most of us know as coffee.
+Roasting is the final step which produces the familiar brown beans that most of us know as coffee.
 If you’ve ever stuck your head in a sack of green beans and sniffed hard, you’ll be hit by an intense, vegetal smell.
 Compare this to the familiar aromas from a bag of coffee beans.
 This is the result of roasting, the process of applying heat to the green beans.

 Roasting causes chemical reactions between the acids and sugars in the bean, followed by caramelisation of the sugars, leading to the development of the familiar flavours.
 There are also physical changes.
 First the water vapour is driven off (known as first crack, literally a cracking of the beans as water vapour violently escapes).
 Then, if you roast for long enough, there’s the second crack as excess CO2 escapes.